jacky776690g60/Purge/README.md

 <h1>Introduction</h1>
 <p>This game is inspired by both board games—Pandemic and Monopoly.
 In this game, players have to work with each other and try to eradicate the diseases in all cities.
 A player would be either doctor or knight (in current version), and different specialties will have different skills to perform during each turn.
-The diseases win by spreading to all cities, and occupy more than 50% of the cells in each city (This condition is still in discussion).</p>
+The diseases win by spreading to all cities, and occupy more than 60% of the cells in each city.
+The players win by curing all diseases.</p>

 <h1>Game Rules</h1>
 <h2>Action</h2>